nus-mtp/nus-oracle/index.md

 ### [Natasha Koh Sze Sze](https://github.com/NatashaKSS)
 > “I love working with different users and thinking up lots of different ways to enrich NUS Oracle’s user experience!”

-*Natasha developed the site’s user interface using ReactJS and a plethora of UI tools.*
+*Natasha developed the site’s user interface using ReactJS and lots of other UI tools.*

 ### [Brandon Swee Yee](https://github.com/bsweeyee)
 > “Being able to solve a student’s graduation requirement is a tough but interesting challenge”